geek-cookbook/geek-cookbook/docs/recipes/gitlab.md

 ---
-title: How to run Gitlab in Docker
+title: How to run GitLab in Docker Swarm
+description: Need your own GitHub-like experience?
+Try GitLab in Docker Swarm!
+recipe: GitLab
 ---
 # GitLab

 GitLab is a self-hosted [alternative to GitHub](https://about.gitlab.com/pricing/self-managed/feature-comparison/).
 The most common use case is (a set of) developers with the desire for the rich feature-set of GitHub, but with unlimited private repositories.

 Docker does maintain an [official "Omnibus" container](https://docs.gitlab.com/omnibus/docker/README.html), but for this recipe I prefer the "[dockerized gitlab](https://github.com/sameersbn/docker-gitlab)" project, since it allows distribution of the various Gitlab components across multiple swarm nodes.

+## {{ page.meta.recipe }} Requirements

 --8<-- "recipe-standard-ingredients.md"